2025 Formula One World Championship: Drivers

-Ahead of the Austrian Grand Prix, the FIA released the latest version of its driving standards guidelines into the public domain.
-Originally introduced in 2024, these written guidelines aimed to provide drivers with a clearer understanding of the expected racing etiquette during on-track battles.
+Ahead of the Austrian Grand Prix, the FIA published the latest version of its driving standards guidelines to the public.
+Originally introduced in 2024, these guidelines aimed to provide drivers with a clearer understanding of the expected racing etiquette during on-track battles.
 Making the guidelines publicly available was intended to help fans and media better understand the rationale behind the FIA's decision-making and race officiating processes.